 Numerous facilities, from rehabilitation centers to halfway houses to specialized schools, need people capable of designing and running activities and workshops that enrich and/or entertain.
 Trained social workers are uniquely qualified to design and run programs that address the specific social and developmental needs of the community.

-If you want to enter the expanding and engaging profession of social work, there’s no better option than enrolling in an online Bachelor of Social Work degree program.
+If you want to enter the expanding and engaging profession of social work, there’s no better option than enrolling in a CSWE-accredited Bachelor of Social Work degree program online.
 The right online university can help you earn your degree and prepare you for some of the most in-demand jobs in the social work field.

-Walden University is an accredited institution that offers an online Bachelor of Social Work degree program.
+Walden University is an accredited institution that offers a CSWE-accredited Bachelor of Social Work degree program online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.